 Groups that start out forming an Association on One Click Orgs are free to progress to a different legal structure in the future as their needs change.
 One Click Orgs aims to provide an automated route for Associations to upgrade to Non Profit Corporations in the future.

 What countries does One Click Orgs support?

 At this point One Click Orgs only officially supports UK Associations.
-Groups can have members outside the UK but there should be at least one founding member in the UK.
+Groups can have members outside the UK but a majority of members should be based in the UK.